-Despite a parents best efforts, if a child accidentally consumes milk, medications such as antihistamines may reduce a mild allergic reaction.
+Despite the parent's best efforts, if a child accidentally consumes milk, medications such as antihistamines may reduce the mild allergic reaction.

 If the parent or child has a serious allergic reaction, they may require an emergency epinephrine injection and a visit to the emergency room.
 If there is a risk of having a severe reaction, the parent or child may need to carry injectable epinephrine at all times.
 These individuals should have their doctor or pharmacist demonstrate how to use this device so that they are prepared for an emergency.